-Public corporations, private equity-backed portfolio companies and privately held companies look to mergers & acquisitions to drive growth and to drive shareholder value.
+Public corporations, private equity-backed portfolio companies, and privately held companies look to mergers & acquisitions to drive growth and drive shareholder value.

 However, deal-making is complicated.